osrf/ovc/software/ovc3/README.md

 OVC 3 is running a full Ubuntu distribution and a ROS node in itself.
-On startup, it will configure itself as a USB ethernet gadget with a static IP of 10.0.1.1 and it will look for a ROS master in 10.0.1.2, once it is found it will start publishing the images and IMU data.
+On startup, it will configure itself as a USB ethernet gadget with a static IP of 10.0.1.1 and ia DHCP server that will assign an IP of 10.0.1.2 to the connected host, it will then look for a ROS master in 10.0.1.2, once it is found it will start publishing the images and IMU data.

-In order to get data, it is necessary to configure a static IP in the workstation for the interface that will be exported by the OVC.
+**The board should automatically assign an IP to your machine**, however if this doesn't work you can manually configure your PC to have a static IP.
 To do so, edit your /etc/network/interfaces file and add the following:

 ~~~~